mlpce/bldstlua/README.md

 ## build/gccbld.sh

-Builds the console program lua.ttp with libcmini, slinput and tosbindl, and luac.ttp, using the toolchain files configured for m68k-atari-mint-gcc.
+Builds the console program lua.ttp with libcmini, slinput and tosbindl, luab.ttp and luac.ttp, using the toolchain files configured for m68k-atari-mint-gcc.

 To run the script, first change to the 'build' directory before invoking ./gccbld.sh.
 The script